 Click Here for tab for Rock of Ages by Augustus Toplady

 This is a song that holds deep meaning for many Christians.
 It’s an older hymn that translates well to guitar, making it an ideal choice as a worship song.
 The original song had a quite complex structure with multiple different parts, but this version is simplified for easy strumming.

 Here we need to use 5 chords which are C, F, G which are used throughout the majority of the song, then there’s also an A and D which is used sparingly throughout.
-Although there is a fingerpicked version available we recommend using a simple strummed pattern if you are a beginner.
+There is also a fingerpicked version available, but we recommend using a simple strummed pattern if you are a beginner.